Children’s Religious Exploration

 Are you interested in spiritual exploration through creativity?
 Looking for a group to participate in at the Fellowship?
 Creativity Matters may be for you.
 Like a Chalice Circle, participants will gather monthly.
 Participants receive project-based packets built around the monthly theme.
 Each packet contains creative exercises for group members to work on prior to the meeting.
 Packets also contain inspirational material and reflection questions to get your creative juices flowing.
 Unlike an artists group that explores technique and provides critiques, this group will gather together, similar to a Chalice Circle, for spiritual discernment.
 While artists are welcome, no experience or artistic skill is required.
 Project options include such things as: collage, storytelling, scrapbooking, sketching, photography, creative writing, watercolor painting, fabric arts, sculpture, movement, music, and more.
 All projects are designed for everyone.
 At the monthly gathering group members will share their projects and insights that emerged from the exercise/project they picked.
 If you are interested in participating please contact Melinda.

-Family Friendly Fellowship Film Night: To Be Announced
+Family Friendly Fellowship Film Night: 4th Friday at 6pm, January 23, 2026

 This is an all ages movie night.
 Pack a picnic dinner, blanket and pillows and join members of the Soulful Home parenting group for an indoor picnic, pajama wearing, film viewing event.
 This is an all ages event and because of this we will be starting early.
 You are invited to socialize and eat from 5:30 to 6:00.
 At 6:00 movie will begin